 Cats can be noise-averse, too, but their fear responses are usually not as pronounced.
 A cat may retreat to a favorite hiding place when frightened by noise, but otherwise appear unfazed.
 So most of our clients’ concerns about noise anxiety involve dogs.

 Diagnosing Your Dog’s Noise Aversion

-This brief animated video from the manufacturer of Sileo, a drug we prescribe to treat noise aversion, shows 13 symptoms to help you determine if your dog is noise averse, The company also offers a checklist you can download and print to diagnose your dog.
+The manufacturer of Sileo, a drug we prescribe to treat noise aversion, offers a checklist you can download and print to diagnose your dog.
 (Hit the back button on your browser to return to this page.)

 Home Remedies for Noise Aversion